-Securities Sold Under Agreements to Repurchase Table 13 (dollars in thousands) June 30, 2018 December 31, 2017 Private Institutions \$ 500,000 \$ 500,000 Government Entities 4,193 5,293 Total Securities Sold Under Agreements to Repurchase \$ 504,193 \$ 505,293
+Securities Sold Under Agreements to Repurchase (dollars in thousands) June 30, 2018 D ecember 31, 2017 Private Institutions \$ 500,000 \$ 500,000 Government Entities 4,193 5,293 Total Securities Sold Under Agreements to Repurchase \$ 504,193 \$ 505,293

 Securities sold under agreements to repurchase was \$504.2 million and \$505.3 million as of June 30, 2018 and December 31, 2017, respectively.
 As of June 30, 2018, the weighted-average maturity was 152 days for our repurchase agreements with government entities and 3.1 years for our repurchase agreements with private institutions.
-Some of our repurchase agreements with private institutions may be terminated at earlier specified dates by the private institution or in some cases by either the private institution or the Company.
-If all such agreements were to terminate at the earliest possible date, the weighted-average maturity for our repurchase agreements with private institutions would decrease to 2.5 years.
-As of June 30, 2018, the weighted-average interest rate for outstanding agreements with government entities and private institutions was 0.88% and 3.64%, respectively, with all rates being fixed.
+Some of our repurchase agreements with private institution or in some cases by either the private institution or the Company.
+If all such agreements were to terminate at the earliest possible date, the weighted-average maturity for our repurchase agreements with government entities and 3.0 2018, the weighted-average interest rate for outstanding agreements with government entities and private institutions was 0.88% and 3.64%, respectively, with all rates being fixed.
 Each of our repurchase agreements is accounted for as a collateralized financing arrangement (i.e., a secured borrowing) and not as a sale and subsequent repurchase of securities.